 What they women didn’t know was that they were serving as guinea pigs, as doctors monitored the effects of the experimental drug.
 The pill also had three times as much hormones as the modern-day pill, which brought a host of side effects that went unaddressed.
 From the mid-1950s to about 1964, the poor and uneducated women received free birth control, testing several different versions.

 Doctors dismissed complaints about negative reactions, calling them psychosomatic because women in Boston didn’t experience as many side effects.
 But even after three women died, the doctors did nothing.
 No one performed an autopsy to determine if the death was drug related.
-Back then, the pill was three times as potent as the modern-day version.
 Experiments in other parts of the United States stopped because of the side effects, but they continued for years in Puerto Rico.
 By 1960, the FDA approved the pills – marketed to white women “as a symbol of independence.”

 Even half a century later, the unwitting participants felt the pain of this deception.
 “The experiments were both good and bad,” Mestre said, as she began to tear up.
 “Why didn’t anyone let us make some decisions for ourselves?
 I have difficulty explaining that time to my own grown children.
 I have very mixed feelings about the entire thing.”